 *Note: Pending a detailed discussion about a guest’s specific dietary requirements, OARS may determine that a severely allergic person is not suitable for our adventures due to the constraints of preparing food for groups of people in a wilderness setting.

 We are proud to hold permits with various state and federal agencies charged with protecting wilderness areas, allowing us to conduct trips on protected land and water that might otherwise be inaccessible to members of the general public.
-We are authorized concessioners in Grand Canyon National Park, Dinosaur National Monument, Canyonlands National Park and operate by special permit in Yosemite National Park.
+We are an authorized concessioner in Grand Canyon National Park, Dinosaur National Monument, Canyonlands National Park and operate by special permit in Yosemite National Park.

 In Idaho, O.A.R.S.
 Dories, Inc. is a licensed and bonded outfitter and our guides are licensed by the state.
 On the Middle Fork of the Salmon River and the Main Salmon River we operate under special use permit in the Salmon-Challis National Forest.
 The Wallowa Whitman National Forest oversees our Snake River permit in Hells Canyon.
 We operate our Gorges of the Lower Salmon trips under authorization from the Bureau of Land Management: Cottonwood District.

 In Oregon, O.A.R.S.
 West, Inc. has a permit to run our trips on the Rogue River from the Bureau of Land Management, Medford District, along with the U.S. Forest Service in the Rogue River-Siskiyou National Forest.
 In California, the Stanislaus National Forest has granted us a permit to run our Tuolumne River and North Fork Stanislaus River trips, and we operate on the Klamath River under permission from the Klamath National Forest.
 On the Merced River, we operate under authorization from the Bureau of Land Management.

 Trips are provided by individual subsidiaries of O.A.R.S.
-Companies, Inc. or affiliated companies as identified in the Terms and Conditions section of the “Before You Go” document for your trip.
+Companies, Inc. or affiliated companies as identified in the Terms and Conditions section of the “Before You Go” page for your trip.

 OARS is an equal opportunity provider.
 In accordance with federal law and U.S. Department of Agriculture policy, OARS is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.